-**If you prepare a slow section of music, be sure to also prepare a section with contrasting tempo, as well.
+**If you perform a slow section of music, also perform a section with contrasting tempo.

-Please do not send your recordings as attachments … we will not be able to open them.
+Please do not send recordings as attachments … we will not be able to open them.

 Submit your recording as soon as you are comfortable doing so.
 We begin making selections in late February, and continue to do so through the spring until all studios have been filled.